-- 14,786 were Level 1: low risk
+- 14.814 were Level 1: low risk

-- 15,273 were Level 2: medium risk
+- 15.674 were Level 2: medium risk

-- 10,280 were Level 3: high risk
+- 10,488 were Level 3: high risk

-- 836 offenders had not yet had their risk levels set by a judge.

-Under the law, risk level determines the type of information available to the public about an offender and the way in which that information is provided:
+Another 916 offenders had not yet had their risk levels set by a judge.
+Under the law, risk level determines the type of information available to the public about an offender and the manner in which that information is provided:

-- Information about all registered sex offenders, regardless of risk level, is available through a toll-free number (800-262-3257), as long as callers have an offender's name and another identifier, such as his or her date of birth. - Information about Level 2 and 3 offenders also is available on the DCJS website.
+- Information about all registered sex offenders, regardless of risk level, is available through a toll-free number (800-262-3257), as long as callers have a name and another identifier, such as date of birth. - Information about Level 2 and 3 offenders also is available on the DCJS website.